FOR CUSTOMERS AT THE END OF THEIR FORBEARANCE PERIOD

-If you have an FHA mortgage and you are experiencing a financial hardship that negatively impacts your ability to make on-time mortgage payments due to the COVID-19 National Emergency and would like to request a mortgage forbearance, you must do so no later than February 28, 2021.
+If you have an government issued mortgage (FHA, VA, USDA) and you are experiencing a financial hardship that negatively impacts your ability to make on-time mortgage payments due to the COVID-19 National Emergency and would like to request a mortgage forbearance, you must do so no later than June 30, 2021.
 If you do not make your request by this deadline, you may still be eligible for other FHA loss mitigation options.
 These options will require you to provide written documentation of your hardship.

 If you are a RIHousing mortgage customer and you are interested in applying for a mortgage forbearance due to a COVID-19 related hardship, please submit your request to email@example.com or to firstname.lastname@example.org.
 In your request you must affirm that you are suffering a financial hardship due to the COVID-19 National Emergency.
-Your request must be received by February 28, 2021.
-If you are unsure if your mortgage is FHA insured, please contact RIHousing at 401-457-1180 or 1-800-854-1180.
+Your request must be received by June 30, 2021.
+If you are unsure of what type of mortgage you have, please contact RIHousing at 401-457-1180 or 1-800-854-1180.

 Frequently Asked Questions